Andy1229/Polymorphism-and-Linked-Lists/README.md

 ## 3. Running

-makefile compiles all files provided, so just need to tpye "make" in the terminal.
+makefile compiles all files provided, so just need to tpye "make" in the terminal, and run "main.exe".

 ```
-binarystr1 k1 binarystr2 k2
+(binarystr1 k1 binarystr2 k2)
 Sample input: 000000 2 0111 2
 Sample output: 010000 1110 3
 ```